 - Weight: usually between 8–25 kg, the male is larger than the female

-The lynx's jaws are relatively short and powerful and the prominent zygomatic arch offers a good attachment point for the animal's large jaw muscles.
-The lynx's skull doesn't have bone ridges, but its high shape provides a wide attachment surface for the large muscles at the back of the lynx's neck.
-These muscles work as shock absorbers and distribute the impacts the animal incurs when it hunts to the entire body.
+Lynx jaws are relatively short and powerful and the prominent zygomatic arch offers a good attachment point for the animal's large jaw muscles.
+While the skull of the lynx does not have bone ridges, its high shape provides a wide attachment surface for powerful neck muscles.
+The neck and jaw muscles give the lynx the bite force and gripping power it needs for hunting, in addition to serving as shock absorbers which distribute the impacts the animal incurs when it hunts to the entire body.

 The lynx leaves tracks that are typical of felines.
 The lynx has four toes that are visible in its tracks.
 The digital pads on the lynx's paw look small and round, sometimes they even resemble thin fingertips.
 When it moves the lynx keeps its sharp claws inside the paws, except in certain special ca...